Jesspu/nvim/README.md

 1. Clone to C:/Users/${username}/AppData/Local/nvim
 2. Install the Blex font from the fonts folder
 2a.
-Install ripgrep from chocolatly
+Install ripgrep and fd from chocolatly
 2b.
 Install python from chocolatly, make sure to add to path 2c.
-Install LSP - npm install -g svelte-language-server vscode-langservers-extracted emmet-ls @tailwindcss/language-server For more lsp [go here](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md#pyright)
+Install LSP - npm install -g svelte-language-server vscode-langservers-extracted emmet-ls @tailwindcss/language-server neovim
+For more lsp [go here](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md#pyright)
 3. Launch nvim, plug should auto install, and install any missing plugins
 4. Profit